auth0/docs/articles/tokens/refresh-token/current/index.md

 You can only get a Refresh Token if you are implementing the [Regular Web App Login Flow](/flows/concepts/regular-web-app-login-flow), [Native/Mobile Login Flow](/flows/concepts/mobile-login-flow), or [Resource Owner Password Grant](/api-auth/grant/password).

-A Single-Page Application (normally implementing [Single-Page Login Flow](/flows/concepts/single-page-login-flow)) should not, under any circumstances, get a Refresh Token.
-The reason for that is the sensitivity of this piece of information.
-You can think of the token as a user credential since a Refresh Token allows a user to remain authenticated essentially forever.
-Therefore you cannot have this information in a browser; it must be stored securely.
+A Single-Page Application (normally implementing [Single-Page Login Flow](/flows/concepts/single-page-login-flow)) should not ever receive a Refresh Token.
+A Refresh Token is essentially a user credential that allows a user to remain authenticated indefinitely.
+This sensitive information should be stored securely and *not* exposed client-side in a browser.

 If you are implementing an SPA using [Single-Page Login Flow](/flows/concepts/single-page-login-flow) and you need to renew a token, the only secure option for doing so is to use [Silent Authentication](/api-auth/tutorials/silent-authentication).

-If you've limited offline access to your API, a safeguard configured via the **Allow Offline Access** switch on the [API Settings](${manage_url}/#/apis), Auth0 will not return a Refresh Token for the API (even if you included the `offline_access` scope in your request).
+If you limit offline access to your API, a safeguard configured via the **Allow Offline Access** switch on the [API Settings](${manage_url}/#/apis), Auth0 will not return a Refresh Token for the API (even if you include the `offline_access` scope in your request).

 ## Get a Refresh Token